Ligon Middle School (North Carolina): Electives

 Ligon has many extracurricular courses and electives.
 These include foreign languages, which include Spanish, German, French, Japanese, Chinese, and American Sign Language.
 Ligon also offers courses in physical education.
-These would include, Archery, Tennis 1, Tennis 2, basketball 1, basketball 2, basketball 3, racket sports, sports variety, golf, soccer 1, soccer 2, and fencing.
+These would include, Archery, Tennis 1, Tennis 2, Basketball 1, Basketball 2, Basketball 3, Racket Sports, Sports Variety, Golf, Soccer 1, Soccer 2, and Fencing.
 Ligon also has electives that can be as specific as Flash software and Visual Basic programming.
 Many electives involve students in running the school, such as technical theater, yearbook, and LTV (Ligon Television).

-Unlike most middle schools, who only have ten or so electives, Ligon has about 300 electives.
-Students can take three electives per quarter, unless they are taking semester-long, or year-long electives.

 Performing arts

 Ligon offers multiple courses in orchestra, band, dance, chorus, and acting.

 Two of Ligon's string orchestras, Silver Strings and Ligon Philharmonic, performed in Carnegie Hall, New York City, NY.
-Ms. Palma Rajki is the conductor of both orchestras, along with Apprentice Orchestra.

-In 2019, the Ligon Jazz Band, directed by Ms. Renee Todd, performed at the Midwest Band and Orchestra Clinic in Chicago, Illinois.
-They were the 4th school from NC to go to the clinic in it's 74-year history.

-Ligon's performing arts have been known to get SUPERIOR ratings at MPA (Music Performing Adjudication) for several years now.

 Extracurricular activities

 Sports

 Ligon's colors are blue and gold, and their teams are referred to as the Little Blues.